gokcedilek/portfolio/content/project/broadcom/index.md

 - Bootloaders
   - Designed and implemented a procedure to add the GRUB bootloader to Stingray SoC, integrated GRUB-related changes with the existing boot procedure
-    - In addition to the existing UEFI shell, added support for the GRUB [GRUB](https://en.wikipedia.org/wiki/GNU_GRUB) bootloader as a UEFI application
+    - In addition to the existing UEFI shell, added support for the [GRUB](https://en.wikipedia.org/wiki/GNU_GRUB) bootloader as a UEFI application
     - Explored various methods for integrating GRUB with the Yocto filesystem the best way possible
     - Implemented and added a modular pipeline to perform and maintain GRUB-related changes to an existing script which updates the Yocto filesystem/kernel images
       - Created GRUB menu & submenu entries in an easy-to-navigate way for all ext4 filesystems installed on the eMMC, with kernel and DTB choices, mimicking the behavior of GRUB on Linux systems such as Ubuntu